dyoon11/Quality-Of-Sleep-Analysis/README.md

 Sleep serves a variety of purposes for our cognitive and physical well-being.
 According to the National Institute of health, "getting inadequate sleep over time can raise your risk for chronic (long-term) health problems."
 [1].
 Due to the importance of sleep in our every day lives, it is vital to understand what one can do to increase and maximize one's quality of sleep.

 ## Purpose
 The purpose of this synthetic research [2] is to show which factors in this dataset impact quality of sleep while also showcasing the power of data visualization through Tableau to uncover a data driven solution that will improve quality of sleep.
 The research consists of a artificial survey of 374 participants with an average age of 42.
-Inforamation regarding the stress level, heart rate, age, physical activity, sleep duration and etc. is available in this dataset.
+Inforamation regarding the stress level, heart rate, age, physical activity, sleep duration and etc. is available in this dataset (please refer to the Data Dictionary for a full list of the elements in this dataset).

 ### Dataset Information
 **Please note:** this is a **synthetic** dataset available for public use in Kaggle.com for data manipulating/cleaning/learning puproses.
-I am using this dataset in order to showcase my data analysis capabilities and to highlight my ability to grasp the intricacies of a new and unrefined dataset to derive a specifc and robust business/personal solution.
+I am using this dataset in order to showcase my data analysis capabilities and to highlight my ability to grasp the intricacies of a new and unrefined dataset to derive a specific and robust business/personal solution.

 #### Data Dictionary: